DPDK/dpdk/doc/guides/nics/nfp.rst

 to the corresponding representor port.

-In the Tx direction, the representor port will prepend the output port information into metadata for each packet, and then send it to firmware through PF vNIC.
+In the Tx direction, the representor port will prepend the output port information into metadata for each packet, and then send it to the firmware through the PF vNIC.

-The ctrl vNIC service handling various control message, like the creation and configuration of representor port, the pattern and action of flow rules, the statistics of flow rules, and so on.
+The ctrl vNIC service handles various control messages, for example, the creation and configuration of representor port, the pattern and action of flow rules, the statistics of flow rules, etc.

 Metadata Format
 ---------------